Microbial host engineering for robust production platforms

 Signaling systems are critical to bacteria in enabling them to continually monitor the environment and respond appropriately to any changes.
 The numbers and types of signaling systems a microbe possesses is an indication, both the variability of its environment, as well as its ability to perceive and fine-tune its response to diverse signals.
 We study signaling systems in microbes important for elemental cycling and a variety of environmental impacts, such as nitrate, sulfate and metal homeostasis.

 We have examined all two components signaling systems in the model sulfate reducer Desulfovibrio vulgaris Hildenborough.
 Two component signaling in this organism spans transcriptionally modulated, cyclic-di-GMP modulated as well as chemotaxis modulated via direct protein-protein interactions.
 To examine transcriptionally acting response regulators in bacteria, we developed the DAP chip method.
 This enabled the evaluation of all DNA binding RRs in D. vulgaris and revealed unique regulatory clusters and interactions.
 It also led to the discovery of new motifs and provided the fundamental understanding of all genes that are targeted by two component signaling in this bacterium.
-We are now using DAPseq to examine signaling in a range of environmentally important organisms.
-Our recent focus is on denitrifying bacteria such as Pseudomonas stutzeri.

 - Rajeev L, et al. Systematic mapping of two component response regulators to gene targets in a model sulfate reducing bacterium.
 Genome Biology 2011